Analysis of the multi-dimensional semi-discrete Active Flux method using the Fourier transform: Semi-discrete Active Flux on 2-d and 3-d Cartesian Grids

 \subsection{Integration in Time}

 The update equations \eqref{eq:updateAverages} and \eqref{eq:updatePointValues} for the average and the point values are evolved in time using Runge-Kutta time integration.
 One can expect a maximal CFL number of about 0.2, half of what is known for the 1-d situation (\cite{abgrall22proceeding}).
 The analysis of Section \ref{sec:numdiff} indicates that for linear acoustics it actually is $\sim$0.28.
-Concerning the stationary states, any Runge-Kutta method is able to integrate the ODE $q'(t) = 0$ exactly, and the choice of the time integrator is thus not relevant for stationarity preservation.
+The stationary states of the numerical method are by defnition those for which the space derivative vanishes, i.e. one is left in this case with the ordinary differential equation $q'(t) = 0$.
+Any Runge-Kutta method is able to integrate it exactly, and the choice of the time integrator is thus not relevant for stationarity preservation.